 Case law and recent developments

 Investigating horizontal agreements has been declared a priority of the Council in contrast to investigations that require a proof of economic effect on competition (eg, abuses of dominant position).
-Therefore, most of the cases are the ones imposing the least burden of proof on the Council, such as horizontal price-fixing and market-sharing agreements.
-In fact, between 2000 and 21 May 2015, the Council investigated over 50 cases of restrictive agreements (under article 5 of the Law).
+Therefore, most of the cases are those imposing the least burden of proof on the Council, such as horizontal price-fixing and market-sharing agreements.
+In fact, between 2000 and 1 June 2017, the Council investigated over 90 cases of restrictive agreements (under article 5 of the Law).

 Abuse of dominant position